Model-Based-Design-Lab/cmlang/README.md

 ## Building the software

 The software can be built from the command line or using the provided docker image.
+Note that the build creates both Linux and Windows scripts to run the Java based tools.

 ### Command line build